Nurse Informaticist

 Step 1: Graduate from High School or Complete a GED (Four Years)

 A career as a nurse informaticist starts with earning a high school diploma or a GED.
 Students aspiring to enter this field should focus on classes such as science, math, health, and psychology.
-Volunteer experiences that involve caring for patients can be advantageous when applying to nursing programs.
+Volunteer experiences involving patient care can be advantageous when applying to nursing programs.

 Step 2: Complete a Nursing Program (Two to Four Years)